You may wish to see an introduction to this section first.

 Temple to Apollo Delphinion (of Delphi); the image shows also at the top of the hill the ruins of a Byzantine fortress built behind the theatre

 During some periods of the year (the photo above was taken in early March 2008) parts of the town are covered by shallow water: yet it is possible to see under its reflecting surface the foundations of a tholos (circular temple) dedicated to Apollo.
-The temple of Apollo was surrounded by a square portico and it was the starting point of processions going to Didyma, where a major shrine was dedicated to this god.
+The temple was surrounded by a square portico and it was the starting point of processions going to Didyma, where a major shrine was dedicated to this god.

 Via Sacra (Holy Road)